argoproj/argo-workflows/docs/swagger.md

 #### io.argoproj.workflow.v1alpha1.MutexHolding

+MutexHolding holds the resource that holds the mutex lock.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |
 | holderName | string | HolderName stores the current mutex holder name. | No |
 | mutex | string | Name of the mutex | No |

 #### io.argoproj.workflow.v1alpha1.MutexStatus

+MutexStatus stores resources that holds the lock and also waits for the lock.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |